 You will need a social media strategy if you want to generate leads and customers.
 To get started you will need valuable content creation.

-With social media, you can start with a very basic strategy.
+When you learn the top social media marketing trends, you can start with a very basic strategy.
 The trick is to find one thing that works and do it consistently.

 Start a social media strategy, follow these simple steps: